HubertWuerschinger/HubertWuerschinger/README.md

-- 👋 Hi, I’m @HubertWuerschinger
+- 👋 Hi, I’m Hubert
-- 👀 I’m interested in ...
+- 👀 I am interested in utilizing the power of AI for industrial engineering.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning/testing LLM Stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in the field of industrial engineering.
-- 📫 How to reach me ...
+- 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/hubert-w%C3%BCrschinger-82031813b/

 <!---
 HubertWuerschinger/HubertWuerschinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.